 – Loose or broken plugs or cords on appliances and lamps.

 – Nicks in the house wires and/or the wire insulation that occurred during the original construction or a renovation thereafter.
+Even a nail driven into the wall to hang a painting can nick a wire.

 – Worn out electrical receptacles that do not hold the plugs in tightly.